tezedge/tezedge-docs/contents/tezedge/architecture.md

 Increasing the complexity of software will always increase the likelihood of an error occurring.
 This holds true not just for coding, but also in a general sense—complex systems have a great number of moving parts, many of which also need communicate with one another.
 A fault in any part, or in the connection between them, may cause an error.
 If such an error is not contained, it may spread and lead to a system-wide failure.

 Diligent coding and regular revisions can only get you so far.
 Even the best software will eventually run into an error.
-A Swiss train can similarly be painstakingly prepared to run on schedule, but a single unforeseen circumstance may cause it to be delayed.
-However, the question isn’t whether we can *always* prevent an error or a delay—the innate randomness of the external world makes this impossible.
+However, the question isn’t whether we can *always* prevent an error—the innate randomness of the external world makes this impossible.
 Rather, the question is: what can we do to contain the problem and minimize its effects on the service that is provided?

 **Fault tolerance**